openMF/community-ai/README.md

 ---

-For more information about Mifos and Fineract, visit [https://mifos.org/](https://mifos.org/)
+For more information about Mifos and Fineract, visit [https://mifos.org/](https://mifos.org/) or [Mifos Slack Channel](https://mifos.slack.com/)